 By Carla Oates

 But what causes leaky gut?
 Well, when the typically tight junctions in our delicate gut lining become loose or are damaged, bacterial-derived lipopolysaccharides (LPS), a type of endotoxin, among other compounds, such as food antigens (or undigested food particles) are able to pass through the gut wall, and ‘leak’ into the bloodstream.
 This triggers an immune response from our body—and low-grade inflammation.
 And, it’s this inflammatory response that is often responsible for the myriad of skin and digestive issues, autoimmune diseases and health conditions that stem from leaky gut.
-By contrast, in a healthy robust gut, the epithelial cells in our digestive tract remain tight, only allowing vital nutrients to pass through the mucosal wall in order to be absorbed and assimilated by the body.
+By contrast, in a healthy gut, the epithelial cells in our digestive tract remain tight, only allowing vital nutrients to pass through the mucosal wall in order to be absorbed and assimilated by the body.

-Given that over 70 percent of our immune system is located in our gut—if you suspect you may be experiencing symptoms of leaky gut, it’s essential to garner a diagnosis and begin the process of healing as soon as possible in order to remain healthy, well and vital.
+Given that over 70 percent of our immune system is located in our gut—if you suspect you may be experiencing symptoms of leaky gut, it’s essential to garner a diagnosis and learn how to heal leaky gut as soon as possible in order to remain healthy, well and vital.
 If left to worsen, the underlying inflammation caused can contribute to other health problems and ongoing chronic inflammation.

 What Causes Leaky Gut?

 While the causes of leaky gut can be complex—and vary in nature due to an individual’s genetics and unique microbiome and balance of gut microbiota—common triggers include poor diet, excess stress, some medications (such as NSAIDs) and antibiotics, excess alcohol, parasites and/or yeast overgrowth—which can all damage the intestinal barrier.

 Common Symptoms Of Leaky Gut

 As with its causes, symptoms of leaky gut can be complex, many and varied.
-It can also be tricky to get a proper diagnosis for leaky gut as its symptoms can mimic other gastrointestinal and medical conditions (such as IBD or colitis) and can also vary in severity.
+It can also be tricky to get a proper diagnosis for leaky gut as its risk factors and symptoms can mimic other gastrointestinal and medical conditions (such as IBD or colitis) and can also vary in severity.

 However, some of the most common symptoms include: